 This fact is so cool!
 What does the Hydrogen Bomb have to do with the stock market?
 Not a lot, but you can find things about it by looking at stock market valuations.

 In the 1950s, the United States was researching the Hydrogen Bomb (or Thermonuclear Bomb).
 Physicists were forbidden to reveal which fuel they used for it.
 But a lot of people were curious about it.

-A professor of economics, Armen Alchian, managed to find out that they used Lithium as fuel.
+A professor of economics, Armen Alchian, discovered that they used Lithium as fuel.
 He saw that during the tests, the stock price of Lithium Corp rose significantly.
 This company saw a return of 461% during the primary year of the experiment!